adamshand/macos-wifi-toggle/README.md

 DEBUG: not toggling wifi status
 ```

-If the script thinks you're WiFi status needs to be changed, you'll see something like this:
+If the script thinks your WiFi status needs to be changed, you'll see something like this:

 ```
 ❯ wifi-toggle.sh run